-At Junior Level students will receive Drug Education through SPHE class and through the Let's Learn About Alcohol and Drugs Together (LLADAT).
+At Junior Level students will receive Drug Education through SPHE class and through the Let's Learn About Alcohol and Drugs Together (LLADAT), when available.
+It is also delivered through the Drinkaware programme delivered in 1st and 2nd year Wellbeing class.

-At Senior Level students will receive drug education through SPHE and R.E class.
+At Senior Level students will receive Drug Education through SPHE and R.E class.
 Drug Education will be supported by teaching staff in other subject areas.
+It is supplemented with talks and workshops by visiting speakers.